mattrothman/cross-sectional-analysis/README.md

 ## Creating the .jar
 1. Turn all .java to .class by using imageJ's compile and run

-2. Inside working directory call compile code to create jar executable
+2. Inside working directory, use command line to create jar executable

     `jar cvfm Cross_Sectional_Analyzer.jar manifest.txt *.class`